 - Unlimited access to BT's 5 million public Wi-Fi hotspots.

-- BT Sport app (with 15GB and 6GB plans), which lets you watch Premier League matches and other sports while out and about.
+- BT Sport app (with higher-end plans), which lets you watch Premier League matches and other sports while out and about.
 You can find out about BT Sport in our extensive guide.

 - Monthly spending caps to ensure bills don't spiral out of control - even when you're abroad.

 - Unlimited calls to 0800 numbers.

 - Free voicemail.